 When COVID hit last year, we were stuck doing only takeout.
 Challenging at first, our team grew to enjoy serving you at your own home.
 The growth of takeout has only gripped our communities more, which is why I decided it was time to develop a new takeout concept.

 My wife and I joke that it was harder to name this takeout place, than our six month old, Nico.
 But seriously, it was.
 The phonetics of the name needed to be easy for us Americans to say and at the same time, there needed to be meaning.

 We went through thousands of names, got the opinions of many people and settled on a name that we both liked and felt it resonated with our family at this time.
 Piccini in Italian means, “Little Ones.”
 Since we have two little ones, it made sense.
 The pronunciation of it is “Pee-Chee-Nee”

 The cross street is Anza and we’re right down the street from West High.
 We chose the location because it is a newly remodeled shopping center and there are a lot of families in the area.

 Pizza, Pasta, Salads and Sandwiches.
 Handmade, authentic foods made to order.
-We’re still finalizing the menu, but you can view a rough draft HERE.
+We’re still perfecting the menu, but will share with you soon.